-Hi, I’m Patrick Bos, astrophysicist and eScience research engineer.
+Hi, I’m Patrick Bos, freelance data scientist, consultant and eScience research engineer with a background in astrophysics.

 I work at the Netherlands eScience Center in Amsterdam.
 Together with scientists, I develop methods to bring the scientists’ research one step further.
 We apply the newest techniques from data processing and computer technology to reach this goal.

-I previously worked on digital humanities projects about media, politics and art.
-In these projects we used text mining and linked data.
-Currently, I’m working with particle physicists.
+I work on digital humanities projects about media, politics, art and language.
+I’ve applied many techniques, including text mining, linked data, point cloud analysis, as well as machine learning and natural language processing.
+I also work with particle physicists.
 They do calculations of models of the smallest particles.
 These models have to be compared to data from experiments.
 Because the models are highly complex and a lot of data comes from the experiments the calculations take a long time to complete.
 It is my task to speed this up.
 You can read more about my projects at my Netherlands eScience Center page.

 To gain a better understanding of the Universe, I build Bayesian models to bring together astronomical observations and physical models.
 Among other things, these allow us to predict where dark matter is hiding out.